 Kanawha Sheriff launches 6th Operation Graduation Prom Alive

-Posted on behalf of The Bell Law Firm, PLLC on Apr 15, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Apr 15, 2011 in Car Accidents

 The school year really has flown by.
 Prom season opened in Charleston last night with a big do at the Civic Center.
 Soon, high school seniors will be picking up their diplomas and heading off to celebrate with their friends.
 What parents and law enforcement authorities know that kids don't always remember is that these teens aren't invincible.
 One beer, slower reflexes, a red light ignored and a fatal crash -- a story all too familiar throughout the state this time of year.

 The Kanawha County Sheriff's Department wants to keep teens safe during prom and graduation season, so they've launched the sixth annual Operation Graduation Prom Alive.

 Don't be surprised if you see either sheriff's deputies, state troopers or city police stationed outside the doors of the Civic Center or the downtown hotel, or if you see more patrols than usual out on the roads.
 They'll be making sure that kids who shouldn't be driving don't get behind the wheel.

 Law enforcement officers won't be standing in the shadows, either.
 The best way to enforce a zero-tolerance program is to maintain high visibility and to be aggressive about enforcement.
 The officers are particularly focused on curbing drunk driving and the illegal use of alcohol, drugs or prescription medication.
 The legal drinking age is 21 in West Virginia, but authorities and emergency room personnel say that kids can find ways around it.